-At the California Trail Interpretive Center, we invite you to learn more about one of the most tragic stories of westward migration: the tale of the Donner-Reed party.
-Suffering from a combination of bad timing, false trail information, and unforeseen weather, this large party of 89 members would arrive in California, but only after losing more than half of their members.
+At the California Trail Interpretive Center, we invite you to learn more about one of the most tragic stories of westward migration: the tale of the Donner Reed party.
+Suffering from a combination of bad timing, false trail information, and unforeseen weather, this large party of 89 people from both the Donner and Reed families would arrive in California, but only after losing more than half of their members.

 A Late Start